rtrppl/orgrr/readme.md

 # orgrr

 orgrr aims to facilitate the writing, analyzing, and managing of (org-)notes in Emacs.
+It is inspired by [Zettelkasten-like](https://www.youtube.com/watch?v=qRSCKSPMuDc) systems.

 These are the primary functions orgrr provides: